magit/magit.vc/donations/index.md

 Flattr allows making monthly donations.
 You'll have to create an account and add money to it.
 Follow [this link][flattr] or the button above to setup your monthly donation.

-## Bountysource Salt

-Bountysource Salt allows making monthly donations.
-You'll have to create an account and add money to it.
-Follow [this link][bountysource-salt] to setup your monthly donation.

 # Notes